microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 **Schema changes**

-Note that the only change above to the original script is the following 5 lines and an adjustment to the indentation level of the preceding code.
+Note that the only change above to the original script is the following 5 lines and an adjustment to the indentation level of code following our additions.

 ```yaml
 stages: